bahrus/trans-render/README.md

 };
 ```

-details, summary are lhs keys.  model.summaryText is a rhs expression, as is the open and closed curly braces section.
+details, summary are lhs keys.  model.summaryText is a rhs expression, as is the open and closed curly braces section containing it.

 In the example above, the details and summary keys are really strings, and could be equivalently written: